 LCC International University seeks to pursue a safe workplace/place of study through relationships that are respectful, mutual, authentic, and based on trust.
 It is the policy that no member of the community - students, faculty, administrators, staff, or third parties - may harass any other member of the community.
-All cases of harassment and assault (physical and/or sexual) will be dealt with severely.
+All cases of harassment and assault will be taken seriously, investigated, and responded to with appropriate severity.